1.2 The Controlling Source Rule

 • The controlling source rule means the most specific current agency instruction beats generic prep advice.

-Last updated: May 2026
+Last updated: June 2026

 Treat The Notice As The Rule Source

 The controlling source rule is simple: the most specific current instruction from the hiring authority controls your process.
 A broad study guide can teach reading, writing, problem solving, and professional judgment.
 It cannot tell every candidate the exact score use, fee, testing location, remote setup, retest policy, or document deadline for every agency.
-Those details live in the announcement, testing notice, civil-service bulletin, vendor scheduling email, or direct message from the agency.
+Those details live in the announcement, the testing notice, the civil-service bulletin, the vendor scheduling email, or a direct message from the agency.

 If this source conflicts with that sourceUsually rely onCandidate action